claude-cli — How Boris Uses Claude Code

 • CLAUDE.md - Best practices, @.claude in PRs

-• Skills & Commands - Create and share workflows
+• Skills & Commands - /simplify, /batch, /btw, custom workflows

 • Subagents - Common PR automations